maxbergmark/countdown-numbers-game/README.md

 	mpirun --bind-to none -f hostfile -np 4 ./countdown_mpi.out > output.csv

 In both of these cases, `stdout` should be directed to a file, while `stderr` is used to show the progress of the script while running.

+### OpenCL

+The OpenCL version is implemented using PyOpenCL.
+To run it, use:

+	python countdown_cl.py

+In this case, we don't redirect output to a file, since the script handles the file output on its own.

 ## Partial results